 All toolbox specimens are sanitized between check-outs but passing objects between students may increase the chances of spread of the COVID-19 virus.
 When using the boxes, we do recommend following your school's sanitization, social distancing, and safety protocols.
-Due to the current status of the public health situation surrounding COVID-19 we recommend the following as possible ways for students to interact with the teaching toolboxes:
+Unsure of ways to use this teaching toolbox with social distancing?
+We have provided a few ideas below: